deepanshu-yadav/docker-compose-agent/README.md

 # Future plans

-## Offline vs Online

-This is working only for offline deepseek model.
-Online inference with deepseek are much better and faster.
-So support for chatting with Deepseek API.
-Offline speed is very slow on my mac for 32b model.

 ## Another AI agent for manipulating this services.
 1. Generating curl commands for interacting with various services.